The KJV Audio Bible

 Genesis 19 recounts the destruction of Sodom and Gomorrah, focusing on the rescue of Lot and his family.

-The chapter begins with two angels arriving in Sodom, where Lot insists they stay at his house.
-Before they retire, the men of Sodom surround Lot's house, demanding to "know" the visitors.
-Lot refuses and offers his daughters instead, but the angels strike the men with blindness and warn Lot to flee with his family because God plans to destroy the city for its wickedness.
+The chapter begins with two angels arriving in Sodom, where Lot insisted they stay at his house.
+Before they retired for the night, the men of Sodom surrounded Lot's house, demanding to "know" the visitors.
+Lot refused and offered his daughters instead, but the angels struck the men with blindness and warned Lot to flee with his family because God planned to destroy the city for its wickedness.

-At dawn, the angels urge Lot to leave immediately.
-When he hesitates, they take him, his wife, and two daughters by the hand and lead them outside the city, instructing them to flee to the mountains and not look back.
-Lot negotiates to go to the small town of Zoar instead.
+At dawn, the angels urged Lot to leave immediately.
+When he hesitated, they took him, his wife, and two daughters by the hand and led them outside the city, instructing them to flee to the mountains and not look back.
+Lot negotiated to go to the small town of Zoar instead.

-As Lot reaches Zoar, God rains sulfur and fire upon Sodom and Gomorrah, destroying the cities and all inhabitants.
-Lot's wife looks back — and is turned into a pillar of salt.
+As Lot reached Zoar, God rained sulfur and fire upon Sodom and Gomorrah, destroying the cities and all inhabitants.
+Lot's wife looked back — and was turned into a pillar of salt.

-The chapter concludes with Lot and his daughters living in a cave.
-Believing they are the only survivors, the daughters get their father drunk on successive nights and sleep with him to preserve their family line.
-Each daughter bears a son — Moab (father of the Moabites) and Benammi (father of the Ammonites).
+Genesis 19 concludes with Lot and his daughters living in a cave in the mountains.
+Believing they're the only survivors, the daughters got their father drunk on successive nights and slept with him to preserve their family line.
+Each daughter bore a son — Moab (father of the Moabites) and Benammi (father of the Ammonites).

 Genesis 20